 Dualtron 3 Stem Wobble

-When braking it creates a cadence where it looks like you’re doing a slow, sexy dance.
-When accelerating or going at constant speed it is less noticeable, but when braking it is annoying to say the least.
-It’s not so much a quality issue, as it is a design one — it is just a bad design in an otherwise well-designed machine.
+When braking, it creates a cadence where it looks like you’re doing a slow, sexy dance.
+When accelerating or going at a constant speed, it is less noticeable, but when braking, it is annoying, to say the least.
+It’s not so much a quality issue, as it is a design one — it is just bad design in an otherwise well-designed machine.

 If an electric scooter is your primary form of transportation, then this will be a great choice.
-The speed will allow you to nimbly travel around a city all day or for multiple days in a row with no recharge, owing to the >70 mile range.
-The heavy construction and 10″ 4-ply pneumatic tires will help keep maintenance to a minimum.
+The speed will allow you to nimbly travel around a city all day or for multiple days in a row with no recharge, owing to the long-range.
+The heavy construction and 10.0-inch, 4-ply pneumatic tires will help keep maintenance to a minimum.

-If the price point of a Dualtron 3 is too much, definitely take a look at the Zero 10X or jump straight to the comparison: Dualtron 3 vs Zero 10X.
+If the price point of a Dualtron 3 is too much, definitely take a look at the Zero 10X or jump straight to the comparison: Dualtron 3 vs. Zero 10X.
 The Zero 10X is actually a slightly faster scooter with higher weight capacity and lower price.
-Falcon PEV Zero, the manufacturer, is also a well-known quality one.
-The Dualtron 3 has better brakes and tires though and a bit larger battery capacity.
+Zero, the manufacturer, is also a well-known quality one.
+The Dualtron 3 has better brakes and tires and a bit larger battery capacity.